 \section{Decay for massless Vlasov on Schwarzschild}

-In this section we provide the proof of Theorem~\ref{maintheorem_precise}.
+In this section we provide the proof of Theorem~\ref{maintheorem_precise} on the subextremal Reissner--Nordstr\"om spacetime.
 We will only show the result for the Schwarzschild spacetime, which is the special case $q=0$.
 The proof generalises almost verbatim to the full subextremal range $\left| q \right| < m$, the main difference being that all dimensionless constants then depend on the quotient $\left| q \right| / m$.

-The main step in the proof consists in obtaining control over the momentum support of a solution $f$ to the massless Vlasov equation.
-In other words, we aim to understand the volume of the set $\supp(f(x,\cdot)) \subset \mathcal{P}_x$ at any given point $x \in \Mschw$ with $\tau(x) \gg 1$.
-This is the content of the main Proposition~\ref{psupport_prop} of this section. \\
+The main step in the proof consists in obtaining control over the momentum support of a solution $f$ to the massless Vlasov equation with compactly supported initial data.
+This is the content of the main Proposition~\ref{psupport_prop} of this section.

-Before stating Proposition~\ref{psupport_prop}, we remind the reader of the definition of the sets $\trappedsupportset$ and $\smallsupportset$ in Section~\ref{sec_subsets}.
+Before stating Proposition~\ref{psupport_prop}, we briefly recall the definition of the sets $\trappedsupportset$ and $\smallsupportset$ in Section~\ref{sec_subsets}.
 The set $\trappedsupportset \subset \mathcal{P}$ contains those geodesics which are almost trapped at the photon sphere.
-Such geodesics spend a lot of time in a neighbourhood of the photon sphere.
+Such geodesics spend a lot of time in the neighbourhood of the photon sphere.
 Let $(x,p) \in \trappedsupportset$ such that $\tau(x)$ is large.
 Then $p$ approximately lies on a truncated $2$-cone in $\mathcal{P}_x$.
 The distance of $p$ to this $2$-cone is exponentially small in the time $\tau(x)$.
-The set $\smallsupportset \subset \mathcal{P}$ contains those geodesics which are almost trapped on the event horizon.
-The geodesics populating this set originate close to the event horizon, are initially outgoing and require a lot of time to leave the vicinity of the black hole.
-If $(x,p) \in \smallsupportset$ then $p$ lies in a cylinder around the origin with exponentially small height and radius.
-See Figure~\ref{figure_fibres}. \\
+The set $\smallsupportset \subset \mathcal{P}$ contains those geodesics which are almost trapped at the event horizon.
+The geodesics populating this set originate close to the event horizon, are initially outgoing and spend a lot of time to in the vicinity of the black hole.
+If $(x,p) \in \smallsupportset$, then $p$ lies on the inside of a cylinder around the origin with exponentially small height and radius.
+See Figure~\ref{figure_fibres}.